-Dakota Access Pipeline Perspectives - Native Lives Also Matter.
+Dakota Access Pipeline Perspectives - Native Lives Matter

-Although the pipeline protests began last fall, for the past three years, Standing Rock Sioux tribal chairman David Archambault II has been leading the resistance against the DAPL invading the Lakota territory.
+Although the pipeline protests began last fall, for the past three years, Standing Rock Sioux tribal chairman David Archambault II has been leading the resistance against the Dakota Access Pipeline invading the Lakota territory.

 In a recent release from the Standing Rock administration, Archambault II explained that the environmental threat of the pipeline is widely considered amongst Natives as a direct threat to their health and livelihoods.
 The tribe is currently leading protests in D.C. and continuing their legal efforts by focusing on spreading public awareness on indigenous rights.

 For some tribe members, the most frustrating aspect of the national discussion on the Dakota Access Pipeline is that the focus has been moved toward the climate change and environmental impacts, and away from the fact that native communities deserve equal human rights.
 When protestors emphasize climate justice in their argument against the pipeline, they are overlooking the core of this argument, which should be that indigenous people have a right to clean water and defending their way of life.